Politics in The Simpsons: Characters

 The large cast of developed characters makes The Simpsons unique among television shows in its ability to frame complex issues within a community setting.
 Among the central characters, Lisa Simpson is the most developed politically.
 She expresses liberal beliefs and support for social justice.
-Among other things, Lisa is a vocal advocate of environmentalism, vegetarianism, and feminism.
+Lisa is a vocal advocate of environmentalism, vegetarianism, and feminism.
 Marge Simpson is portrayed as an overworked housewife associated with conservative ideas of nuclear family and the role of women, though she is also recognized as a feminist within the show.
 Homer briefly holds political office as Springfield Sanitation Commissioner, during which time he is shown to be a dishonest populist politician who makes promises he cannot fulfill.
 The season 23 episode "Politically Inept, with Homer Simpson" features Homer as a cable news pundit who supports Ted Nugent for president.

 Recurring characters are also used to serve as archetypes for specific political beliefs or are used to explore certain issues.
 Mayor Quimby is the most prominent politician character in the show, openly engaging in corruption and promiscuity while shirking leadership.
 Mr. Burns is portrayed as an evil scheming businessman who serves himself ahead of others.
 Apu Nahasapeemapetilon is a character from India who is used to give the perspective of an immigrant in the United States.
 Chief Wiggum, the city's chief of police, is portrayed as incompetent and symbolic of police corruption.
 Ned Flanders, the Simpsons' next-door neighbor, serves as an example of an Evangelical Christian.
 The character of Flanders is often used to parody excesses of religion, though his friendly demeanor and piety are portrayed positively.
 Lionel Hutz is used to portray a shyster attorney.